Case Study of a Patient with Complex Health Needs

 Faddusidis (2005) refers to compression bandaging as having the highest healing rates in comparison to all other treatments when treating venous leg ulcers.
 This is supported by Finlayson (2010) who agrees by affirming that compression is the primary way to promote healing and prevent recurrence.
 As this may be the case there are disadvantages to the compression dressings which may cause problems to the plan of care, Edwards (2003) argues that the lack of tolerance to the four-layer compression bandaging is too high and interrupts the planned healing process.

 However, literature preaches that compression dressings are more effective for healing venous ulcers than the use of no compression (Fletcher, Cullen, and Sheldon, 1997).
-In the care study, Tom suffered from a lack of tolerance and poor pain management therefore leading him to be non-compliant consequently having a negative effect on the healing of the wound.
+In the care study, Tom suffered from a lack of tolerance and poor pain management therefore leading him to be non-compliant consequently harming the healing of the wound.
 Interestingly, studies show that the majority of patients who suffer from leg ulcers associate the pain with the bandaging and not the actual wound itself (Edwards,2003).
-SIGN (2010) supports this theory as research shows that the main reasoning for noncompliance with treatment is pain, discomfort, and interference with lifestyle.
+SIGN (2010) supports this theory as research shows that the main reasons for noncompliance with treatment is pain, discomfort, and interference with lifestyle.
 In this situation pain control is much harder to manage, this is due to the environment in which he is in and the further risks that this may pose.
-This is supported by the Royal College of Nursing (2009) which states when medicine management is adhered to under the guidance of the NMC (2015) it is important that issues of security and risks must be also addressed.
+This is supported by the Royal College of Nursing (2009) which states when medicine management is adhered to under the guidance of the NMC (2015) issues of security and risks must be also addressed.
 Therefore this may need further assessment and legislation may be involved such as the Mental Capacity Act (2004).

-Morrison et al (2004) suggest that pain management is an underestimated and common problem when working against the tolerance of compression and when not managed in the correct way can lead to further health issues such as anxiety, depression, and sleep deprivation.
+Morrison et al (2004) suggest that pain management is an underestimated and common problem when working against the tolerance of compression and when not managed precisely can lead to further health issues such as anxiety, depression, and sleep deprivation.
 However, this should not be an issue as there are nursing tools such as pain scoring.
 This tool is a way to measure a patient’s pain on a scoring level of 0-10.
 This is very useful when in a hospital setting as this can be controlled continuously by the healthcare staff.
 However, in a community setting this would not be the best use of nursing tools.
 Pain management is very complex and incredibly easy to get wrong, Knight (2008) states the fact that throughout compression treatment appropriate analgesia should be provided, however, there are many risks to evaluate within the care of the specific patient, referring back to mental health and risk of overdose.

-There are numerous pieces of literature that state that the technique and application of compression bandaging are not correct and can have a negative effect on the patient as it will cause pain.
+Numerous pieces of literature state that the technique and application of compression bandaging are not correct and can harm the patient as it will cause pain.
 Research suggests that poor application is associated with pain therefore the patient will remove the treatment and it is assumed that they are non-compliant.
 This suggests that the standard of care provided is low, however, this is disagreed with by (Edwards, 2003) who states that nurses who perform compression treatment have undergone extensive training in which to do so.
 There is training under the guidelines of (NMC, 2015) therefore there should not be any incorrect application consequently causing unnecessary pain to patients.

 It is suggested that pain does not just have a psychological effect on the patient but also a physiological one, it is stated that pain leads to peripheral vasoconstriction therefore constriction of the new capillaries in the wound could result in a lack of nutrients and oxygen to the cells subsequently preventing healing.
 This would have a negative effect on the efficiency of the compression treatment (Wissing and Unison, 1990).
-Research agrees with this theory as it is stated that wound pain has a negative impact on the healing process (Woo et al, 2008).
-This relates back to Tom as prolonged unrelieved pain results in a lack of compliance with treatment and, therefore coincides with the argument that the underlying problem needs to be treated as a result of the ulcer being healed successfully.
+Research agrees with this theory as it is stated that wound pain hurts the healing process (Woo et al, 2008).
+This relates to Tom as prolonged unrelieved pain results in a lack of compliance with treatment and, therefore coincides with the argument that the underlying problem needs to be treated as a result of the ulcer being healed successfully.

 The nursing intervention which is highly important to help give the patient the most holistic and patient-centred care is providing the patient with the correct knowledge and empowerment.
-This will enable to self-care and understand the detriments, that may be caused to their health when being non-compliant (Watterson, 2003).
+This will enable them to self-care and understand the detriments, that may be caused to their health when being non-compliant (Watterson, 2003).
 In this case, giving Tom the correct knowledge and confidence to be able to understand the reasoning behind the compression and help manage the pain.
-This may help with compliance to the treatment and make the care given less complex.
+This may help with compliance with the treatment and make the care given less complex.
 It is brought to light that when providing compression treatment and healing leg ulcers, nurses lack empathy, Charles (1995) suggested that nurses did not listen to the patients and did not give clear explanations about their condition.
-Subsequently having an effect on their treatment, research explains that a patient requires full knowledge of their treatment before they are able to comply with treatment (Edwards, 2003).
+Subsequently affecting their treatment, research explains that a patient requires full knowledge of their treatment before they can comply with treatment (Edwards, 2003).
 Nudds (1987) further supports this as the research shows that the patients who understood their treatment and the pathophysiology of the wound, were more committed to the treatment and wearing compression bandaging.
 However, referring back to the case study, the patient was fully aware of his treatment, and the nurse and I showed empathy and care towards him, yet he still did not comply with the treatment.
 The nurse’s role in creating a sense of empowerment at this stage is crucial.

 Empowerment is described as the process that involves building individual and collective confidence and raising the self-esteem of the individual through valuing their knowledge and experience and supporting them to be part of the decision-making process (Watterson, 2003).
 It is highlighted within the literature that in some cases nurses believe that giving the patient a sense of empowerment is achieved by giving the patient the information.
 This is often done by giving information in leaflet form, and although this can be effective it is dependent upon the patient.
 However this is disagreed with by Watterson (2003) who proposes that this method of communication will be useless if the patient has not fully reached the point of the empowerment process where they can exchange the information for control, this will be achieved with verbal communication.
-Sully (2010) supports this view as it is recommended that it is more effective to engage with the patient using communication and involve them in the decision making process.
+Sully (2010) supports this view as it is recommended that it is more effective to engage with the patient using communication and involve them in the decision-making process.

-The cultural, and social aspect of care are very important when looking at the patient in a holistic manner to provide patient centred care (Arnold, 2011).
-It is suggested that chronic leg wounds effect the quality of life for patients, effecting things like there body images and relationships with people close to them.
-Evidence suggests that that the low self-esteem and confidence can have a negative effect on the patients mental health (Condon,2006).
-Arguing that it has a knock on effect for the compliance of treatment .Although these sociological and physiological complexities may have a negative impact upon the care of this patient this is balanced with the use and support from the multidisciplinary teams and support groups which are available with the nurse’s guidance.
+The cultural, and social aspects of care are very important when looking at the patient holistically to provide patient-centered care (Arnold, 2011).
+It is suggested that chronic leg wounds affect the quality of life for patients, affecting things like their body images and relationships with people close to them.
+Evidence suggests that low self-esteem and confidence can harm the patient’s mental health (Condon,2006).
+Arguing that it has a knock-on effect on compliance with treatment.
+Although these sociological and physiological complexities may harm the care of this patient this is balanced with the use and support from the multidisciplinary teams and support groups which are available with the nurse’s guidance.
 NMC (2015) states that it is part of a nurse’s role to inform multidisciplinary teams to provide the best possible care for the patient.

-To conclude the evidence evaluated shows that in most cases the best treatment for venous leg ulcers is compression, however when a patient is non tolerant or non-compliant to the care that has been provided it can have a negative impact upon the patients’ health.
-Literature also shows that pain can complicate the patients care when not controlled properly.
-However the communication and education that is provided by the healthcare staff can improve the care and help the patient understand the importance of the treatment (Synder, 2006).
+To conclude the evidence evaluated shows that in most cases the best treatment for venous leg ulcers is compression, however, when a patient is non-tolerant or non-compliant with the care that has been provided it can harm the patient’s health.
+Literature also shows that pain can complicate the patients’ care when not controlled properly.
+However, the communication and education that is provided by the healthcare staff can improve care and help the patient understand the importance of the treatment (Synder, 2006).
 Research expresses that in broader terms if patients are going to continue to comply with such an aggressive dressing, healthcare professionals need to gain a better understanding of the patient’s perceptions.
-This will help the healthcare team empathise with the patient, therefore be able to give the correct support and advice.
+This will help the healthcare team empathise with the patient and, therefore be able to give the correct support and advice.
 Hopefully this way the patient will begin to comply with the treatment (Edwards,2003).

-The second aspect which complicated the care in the case study of Tom, was poor nutrition and how this effected many aspects of Tom’s health, including the healing of his wound.
+The second aspect that complicated the care in the case study of Tom was poor nutrition and how this affected many aspects of Tom’s health, including the healing of his wound.
 Todorvic(2002) states that nutrition has a very critical role in the healing of wounds.
-It is said that poor nutritional status can cause inadequate and delay of wound healing.
-Literature suggest that inadequate support from healthcare teams can have a dramatic effect on a patient’s nutritional state (Todorvic, 2002).
-The nurse’s role within this care should be to identify and monitor patients who may be at a nutritional risk, research proposes that this should be done in the primary assessment and should be a continuous ongoing process NICE (2012).However it is argued that the nutritional assessment of a patient is often not done to appropriate standard in health and community settings, therefore having a negative impact upon the patient’s general health and delaying the process of successful wound healing.
+It is said that poor nutritional status can cause inadequate and delayed wound healing.
+Literature suggests that inadequate support from healthcare teams can have a dramatic effect on a patient’s nutritional state (Todorvic, 2002).
+The nurse’s role within this care should be to identify and monitor patients who may be at a nutritional risk, research proposes that this should be done in the primary assessment and should be a continuous ongoing process NICE (2012).
+However it is argued that the nutritional assessment of a patient is often not done to the appropriate standard in health and community settings, therefore having a negative impact upon the patient’s general health and delaying the process of successful wound healing.

-Malnutrition is described as ‘a state of nutrition in which deficiency or excess and imbalance of energy, protein and other nutrients causing measurable adverse effect on tissue and body fat (Leach, 2014).This can have a negative effect on the healing rate of wound and is a huge risk to patients, The world health organisation (WHO, 2012) support this by stating that poor nutrition is one of the greatest threats to public health.
-Policies, frameworks and guidelines are introduced into healthcare to try to prevent this from occurring, RCN (2013) believe that a full bodied malnutrition plan/ tool in prison will reduce the risk to patients.
-NICE guidelines agree as they suggest that patients in institutionalised care settings should all be screened to reduce the risk of deterioration.
+Malnutrition is described as a state of nutrition in which deficiency or excess and imbalance of energy, protein, and other nutrients cause measurable adverse effects on tissue and body fat (Leach, 2014).
+This can have a negative effect on the healing rate of wounds and is a huge risk to patients, The World Health Organization (WHO, 2012) supports this by stating that poor nutrition is one of the greatest threats to public health.
+Policies, frameworks, and guidelines are introduced into healthcare to try to prevent this from occurring, RCN (2013) believes that a full-bodied malnutrition plan/ tool in prison will reduce the risk to patients.
+NICE guidelines agree as they suggest that patients in institutionalized care settings should all be screened to reduce the risk of deterioration.

 The nursing intervention within the case study of Tom was to complete his assessment and identify the outcomes.
 This is often done with tools such as MUST (Lunnon,2013) these tools are effective ways to identify any issues and what actions need to be put in place to rectify these.
-Research states that is important not just to look at the numerical facts and make a plan based on numbers but to dig into the social aspects into what could be causing the persons habits .Suggesting that the tools and frameworks which are set in place for nurses are only useful and successful when used correctly.
-However this is challenged by Posthauer(2012) who states that each trust should have a policy in place which defines the frequency of screen, resulting in patients not deteriorating.
-An advantage of the MUST screening tool is that it has been trialled and developed by healthcare professionals, therefore has been adapted for easiness of use and improved upon in areas.
-However literature states that it is often that the assessments are completed but not always acted upon .This could have a negative effect on the patient’s future care.
-Literature also states that another disadvantage to the nutritional screening tools in accordance with the wound healing is that they need to be evaluated in sync with each other and is important that they are documented correctly (NMC,2015)and monitored frequently, this may include weekly weights of patients.
-Correct documentation in adherence with the guidelines of the NMC (2015) is hugely important when recording patient’s assessment, this is because if done incorrectly useful tools such as MUST nutritional screening tool become invalid and can have a damaging impact upon the patient’s care/health.
+Research states that is important not just to look at the numerical facts and make a plan based on numbers but to dig into the social aspects of what could be causing the person’s habits.
+Suggesting that the tools and frameworks that are set in place for nurses are only useful and successful when used correctly.
+However, this is challenged by Posthauer(2012) who states that each trust should have a policy in place that defines the frequency of screen, resulting in patients not deteriorating.
+An advantage of the MUST screening tool is that it has been trialed and developed by healthcare professionals and, therefore has been adapted for easiness of use and improved upon in areas.
+However, the literature states that it is often that the assessments are completed but not always acted upon.
+This could harm the patient’s future care.
+Literature also states that another disadvantage to the nutritional screening tools under wound healing is that they need to be evaluated in sync with each other and is important that they are documented correctly (NMC,2015)and monitored frequently, this may include weekly weights of patients.
+Correct documentation in adherence with the guidelines of the NMC (2015) is hugely important when recording patient assessment, this is because if done incorrectly useful tools such as the MUST nutritional screening tool become invalid and can have a damaging impact on the patient’s care/health.

-The purpose of a nutritional screening tool to identify if the patient or individual are at risk or it is used when a patient is already undernourished Potshauer (2012) .These tools are said to be very successful, conversely literature argues that the issues of validity and reliability must be considered (Carr,2008) furthermore Moffett et al (2007) stresses however important the tools are highlighted to be, this should not over take clinical and professional judgement.
-This is referring to that if a nutritional risk has or has not been highlighted it is very much important that the nurse must look at the patient holistically, breaking down the social, psychological, physiological aspects.
-However sign (2010) disagrees with this statement and suggests that there is no good quality evidence that shows effectiveness of nutrition inventions for the treatment of leg ulcers.
+The purpose of a nutritional screening tool is to identify if the patient or individual is at risk or it is used when a patient is already undernourished Potshauer (2012) .
+These tools are said to be very successful, conversely, the literature argues that the issues of validity and reliability must be considered (Carr,2008) furthermore Moffett et al (2007) stress however important the tools are highlighted to be, this should not overtake clinical and professional judgment.
+This refers to that if a nutritional risk has or has not been highlighted it is very important that the nurse must look at the patient holistically, breaking down the social, psychological, and physiological aspects.
+However, sign (2010) disagrees with this statement and suggests that there is no good quality evidence that shows the effectiveness of nutrition inventions for the treatment of leg ulcers.

-As previously states the environment also limited Tom to his diet, as there is not the freedom to cook and buy food as he pleases, however guidelines state that there is a national framework on the level and quality of food intake for the offenders (Ministry of Justice,2012).Although as previously discussed the patient was a very non compliment patient, The MUST tool was advantageous as it was able to give guidelines on the steps needed to be taken to ensure that the patients’ health was a not been compromised, nevertheless literature states that the most vital role for nurses with nutrition and wound healing is education for the patient( Lunnon,2014).The nurse’s role is to provide patient centred and evidence based care .
+As previously stated the environment also limited Tom to his diet, as there is not the freedom to cook and buy food as he pleases, however, guidelines state that there is a national framework on the level and quality of food intake for the offenders (Ministry of Justice,2012).
+Although as previously discussed the patient was a very noncompliant patient, The MUST tool was advantageous as it was able to give guidelines on the steps needed to be taken to ensure that the patient’s health had not been compromised, nevertheless, the literature states that the most vital role for nurses with nutrition and wound healing is education for the patient( Lunnon,2014).
+The nurse’s role is to provide patient-centered and evidence-based care.
 Health promotion to patients is critical, to involve the patient in their own care.
 Weekes (2004) supports this view by suggesting that the correct appropriate nutritional advice can bring positive change resulting in a happier, healthier patient.
-It is argued that this is not always the nurses that should be the correct people to provide this information, the multi-disciplinary team such as dietician, doctors, mental health workers all play a vital role (Nagi, 2012).
+It is argued that this is not always the nurses who should be the correct people to provide this information, the multi-disciplinary team such as dieticians, doctors, and mental health workers all play a vital role (Nagi, 2012).

 The care study was a patient with many different interlinking problems, which made his care complex.
 All the issues revolved around one main aspect of nursing care which is communication.
 Research shows that good communication in nursing and involving the patient in their care will have positive outcomes (Baughan, 2013) resulting in a higher quality of care.
-Consequently poor communication and lack of empathy can negatively affect the patient’s experience of care.
+Consequently, poor communication and lack of empathy can negatively affect the patient’s experience of care.

 References